 theatrebristol.net is an online resource for theatre makers and audiences, initially in Bristol but increasingly nationally.
 It was built as a way to audit all activity of live performance in Bristol in a non-hierarchical way which would also create community.

 The content for theatrebristol.net is user generated.
-To add a listing users simply have to sign up with a user name and password, anyone can register as a user for free.
+To add a listing users simply have to register with a user name and password, anyone can register as a user for free.
 Once registered users can add opportunities, jobs, notices, classes and events (happening in Bristol), the only criteria is that content is relevant to live performance.
 The nature of the user-generated content means that the site is not simply a reflection of the intelligence held by a small pool of staff, but makes visible a broad range of activity from non-professional companies to commercial work.

 As well as adding content, if users are Bristol based they can create a profile for themselves, like this one for Theatre Bristol.